Romanian Health Card – What If You Don’t Have It?

 This distinction becomes crucial in immigration matters.
 For obtaining or renewing a Romanian residence card (especially for non-EU citizens), authorities generally require proof of valid health insurance coverage.
 A simple medical subscription is usually not sufficient, because it is not legally classified as insurance and may not cover hospitalization risks.
 EU citizens registering their residence must also demonstrate comprehensive health insurance if they are not employed or contributing to CNAS.
 Therefore, when dealing with residency procedures, you must verify whether your coverage qualifies as legally recognized health insurance, not merely as a private healthcare subscription.

-✅ Guide for Foreigners: What to Do If Asked for a National Healthcare Card in Romania
+✅ Guide for Foreigners: What to Do If Asked for a Romanian Health Card

 1. At the Pharmacy